eli-schwartz/dotfiles/README.md

 - `sogrep` -- Grep the entire Arch repositories to see which packages link to a given soname.
 Basically a clone of another tool provided on https://pkgbuild.com, but doesn't require a shell account.
+Now part of devtools proper: `pacman -S devtools`.

 - `cleanfiles.sh` -- You know that feeling you get when your files are full of trailing whitespace?
 This can "clean" that up, recursively.